 Brick-and-mortar stores remain a vital component of multichannel sales strategies, despite the steady march of e-commerce.
 And for many retailers, leasing that real estate (rather than buying it outright) has been the most economically expedient option.

-In 2021, nonpublic companies that report according to U.S. Generally Accepted Accounting Principles (GAAP) will be required to recognize most of those leases on their balance sheets — including operating leases that retailers and others have historically maintained off balance sheet.
+Thanks to the new lease accounting standard, nonpublic companies that report according to U.S. Generally Accepted Accounting Principles (GAAP) will soon be required to recognize most of those leases on their balance sheets — including operating leases that retailers and others have historically maintained off balance sheet.
 Complying with the new lease accounting standard likely will require significant changes, therefore, retailers that start now can manage their resources more effectively and start stakeholder communications about the anticipated changes.

 The lease accounting standards probably will require changes to the processes and IT systems companies use to track and account for leases.
 Depending on the number and complexity of leases in your portfolio, you might need to hire additional accounting staff, software experts or other consultants versed in the new rules.

 Starting the implementation process now brings the added benefits of being able to communicate early with investors, lenders, and other stakeholders about the changes they can expect to see in your company’s financial statements.
-In particular, retailers with debt covenants should consider how debt-to-equity and other debt-based ratios could be affected when operating lease liabilities (and their corresponding assets) start hitting their balance sheets at the end of 2020.
+In particular, retailers with debt covenants should consider how debt-to-equity and other debt-based ratios could be affected when operating lease liabilities (and their corresponding assets) start hitting their balance sheets.

 On the bright side, retailers who begin early should have additional time to take a more strategic approach to compliance.
 For example, retailers with the financial capability might use the additional time to identify retail space (or other leased assets) to purchase, thereby avoiding the complexity of implementing these new rules.
 They might also use the additional time to renegotiate debt agreements to address any identified covenant concerns.